Table of content

 VenturePact does more than bridge your startup with verified remote developers.
 It provides project management tools and automated code reviews to ensure that all deliverables are up to industry standards.

-If you just need an additional remote software engineer, freelancing platforms can be a good option.
+If you just need an additional remote software developer, freelancing platforms can be a good option.

 Toptal has a stringent selection process that only allows top developers on its platform.
 When you hire remote developers at Toptal, you’re assured of the best candidates possible but be prepared to pay a premium price for the service.